pablopunk/chronocube/README.md

 - `make linux64` creates the installation folders for linux x64 inside `build/linux64`

 ## Packages
 You can check the installers in `dist`.
-In order to make your own, use the documentation of [the packager](https://github.com/Aluxian/electron-superkit) (you'll do something like `gulp pack:win32:installer`)
+In order to make your own, use [the documentation of the packager](https://github.com/Aluxian/electron-superkit/wiki/Packaging) (code-signing and packaging sections)

 ## License
 Check `LICENSE.md` (MIT License)